-BEFORE ME, the undersigned authority, on this day personally appeared the undersign ed affiant, who swore on oath that the following facts are true:
+BEFORE ME, the undersigned authority, on this day personally appeared the undersigned affiant t, who swore on oath that the following facts are true:

-1. My name is: William P. Sr nith
+1. My name is: William P. Smith

 2. My position is: President

 3. "Creditor" refers to: All American Company

 4. "Debtor" refers to: ABC, Inc.

-5. Debtor is indebted to Cred itor in the princ cipal amount of \$15,000.00
+5. Debtor is indebted to Cred tor in the principal amount of \$15,000.00

-estify and have personal kno owledge of the und mind, have never been converged facts stated herein.
-I am employed owledge of this account and the ed by and authorized to make
+testify and have personal kno en years, of sound mind, have never been convicted of a crime, competent wledge of the facts stated herein.
+I am employed by and authorized to make personal knowledge of this account and the matters stated herein are true.

-7. This claim is, within my pour and lawful offsets, paym edge just and true.
-The claim is dets have been allowed. ue Creditor by Debtor, and all
+rsonal knowledge just and true.
+The claim is due Creditor by Debtor, and ants, and credits have been allowed.

-AFFIANT

-SIGNED AND SWORN TO before me on , 2015.
+SIGNED AND SWORN TO AFFIANT Defore me on

 NOTARY PUBLIC